HuntsmanCancerInstitute/AwsApps/README.md

       S3 destination for a recursive copy or when the local folder doesn't exist.

 Optional/ Defaults:
+-u Perform a real run, defaults to listing the actions that would be taken.
+-r Perform a recursive unarchive and copy, defaults to an exact source key match.
+      WARNING: this will unarchive all files in the path and restore them to acive S3.
+      This can be costly!
+Use with care.
--d Perform a dry run to list the actions that would be taken -r Perform a recursive copy, defaults to an exact source key match -e Email addresse(s) to send status messages, comma delimited, no spaces.
+-e Email addresse(s) to send status messages, comma delimited, no spaces.
 Note,
       the sendmail app must be configured on your system.
 Test it: echo 'Subject: Hello' | sendmail yourEmailAddress@yourProvider.com